-STYLE/TYPE DESCRIPTION/SIGNIFICANCE CHARACTER-DEFINING FEATURES LOCAL EXAMPLE Gothic Revival 270 Like the Italianate style, the Gothic Revival style grew out of the Picturesque movement, which was a reaction to the severe classical revival styles of the late 18 th and early 19 th centuries.
-The style gained popularity in Britain in the late 18 th century and remained the preferred style of ecclesiastical, educational, and other institutional architecture through the 19 th century.
-The style spread across the United States in the 19 th century, initially as a style for ecclesiastical buildings.
-Its visual references to old world roots also made it a popular style for educational and institutional buildings that needed to convey continuity with tradition.
-The style's popularity continued into the 20 th century, until the 1930s when Gothic forms were abstracted into the geometric style of Art Deco.
-In Southern California, the Gothic Style tended to be simpler in massing and ornament than earlier interpretations across the United States.
-Silhouettes were more compact, with abstracted references to buttresses hugging close to façades.
-Gothic Revival style domestic buildings were typically constructed of wood; ecclesiastical and institutional examples were typically of wood or masonry, and later of concrete, sometimes scored to resemble stone.
-Vertical emphasis Wood, masonry, or concrete construction Steeply pitched front or cross gable roof, often with corbeled or crenellated gable ends and overhanging eaves Towers, spires, pinnacles, and finials Buttresses, usually engaged Windows and doors set in pointed arched openings Leaded and stained-glass windows, sometimes with tracery Stow House, 304 N. Los Carneros Road (Frank Walker, 1872; Santa Barbara County Landmark #6, listed in the National Register of Historic Places).
-Neoclassical Cottage One-story, hipped roof or Neoclassical cottages are a common subtype of the late 19th and early 20th centuries.
+STYLE/TYPE DESCRIPTION/SIGNIFICANCE CHARACTER-DEFINING FEATURES 1 STYLE/TYPE Gothic Revival DESCRIPTION/SIGNIFICANCELike the Italianate style, the Gothic Revival style grew out of the Picturesque movement, which was a reaction to the severe classical revival styles of the late 18th and early 19th centuries.
+The style gained popularity in Britain in the late 18th century and remained the preferred style of ecclesiastical, educational, and other institutional architecture through CHARACTER-DEFINING FEATURES Vertical emphasis Wood, masonry, or concrete construction Steeply pitched front or cross gable roof, often with corbeled or crenellated gable ends and overhanging eaves Towers, spires, pinnacles, and finials Buttresses, usually engaged Windows and doors set in pointed arched openings Leaded and stained-glass windows, sometimes with tracery Neoclassical Cottage One-story, hipped roof or Neoclassical cottages are a common subtype of the late 19 th and early 20 th centuries.
 These are modest one-story houses or cottages with simplified forms and hipped roofs with minimal decorative features.
 Neoclassical cottages usually have hipped roofs with prominent central dormers.
 The portico featured on grander Neoclassical buildings is here reduced to a simple porch that may be either full- or partial-width.
 The porch may be included under the main roof or have a separate flat or shed roof supported on classical columns.
-Square or rectangular plan and simple massing 175 Chapel Street (c.
-1915)
+Square or rectangular plan and simple massing